bwilliams4428/AWS-Projects/AWS-WordPress/README.md

 The purpose of this project is to host a highly availalbe and scaliable Word Press site on AWS.
-The hosting environment will use a custom VPC, RDS, EC2, EFS, ALB and ASG technologies.
+The hosting environment will use a custom PHP 8,VPC, RDS, EC2, EFS, ALB, Apache and ASG technologies.
+Since Word Press will use the free tier AMI, I will manaully upgrade from PHP 7.2 to PHP 8.

 1. I will first create a custom VPC with two public and two private subnets in different availability zones.